fortran-lang/stdlib/doc/specs/stdlib_linalg.md

 `inva` (optional): Shall be a rank-2, square, `real` or `complex` array with the same size, and kind as `a`.
 On output, it contains the inverse of `a`.

-`pivot` (optional): Shall be a rank-1 array of the same kind and matrix dimension as `a`, providing storage for the diagonal pivot indices.
-It is an `intent(inout)` arguments, and returns the diagonal pivot indices.
+`pivot` (optional): Shall be a rank-1 array of the same kind and matrix dimension as `a`, that contains the diagonal pivot indices on return.
+It is an `intent(inout)` argument.

 `err` (optional): Shall be a `type(linalg_state_type)` value.
 This is an `intent(out)` argument.